harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Raw Transaction Format

-Bitcoin transactions are transmitted between peers and stored in the block chain in a serialized byte format, called raw format.
+Bitcoin transactions are broadcast between peers and stored in the block chain in a serialized byte format, called raw format.
 Bitcoin Core and many other tools print and accept raw transactions encoded as hex.